ioBroker/ioBroker.node-red/README.md

 This adapter uses the node-red server from https://github.com/node-red/node-red

-**Note:** If in select ID dialog od iobroker node you cannot find some variable, restart node-red instance.
+**Note:** If in select ID dialog of the iobroker node you cannot find some variable, restart node-red instance.
 By restarting the new list of objects will be created.

 ## Changelog
 ### 0.1.9 (2015-03-26)